SmartAdvisorOnline

 Why leaks also trigger weird errors

 DNS leaks do not only hurt privacy.
 They also create strange symptoms: CAPTCHA loops, login friction, region mismatch errors, streaming instability, or work apps that look half-authorised.
-That is why leak protection overlaps with guides like VPN error codes, VPN vs proxy, VPN vs firewall, and VPN vs Tor.
+Leak protection overlaps with guides like VPN error codes, VPN vs proxy, VPN vs firewall, and VPN vs Tor.
 When the network path is inconsistent, apps often blame the wrong thing.

 1. Turn on the kill switch so traffic cannot spill out during reconnects.